ReginaAbena19/Console-Finances/README.md

 Your final code should print the analysis to the console.

+## Workflow
+I committed straight to main with very clear commit messages and history I used ES6 JavaScript hence the change from var to let I used temporal literals as an alternative to concatination for greater readability

 ## Installation

 The challenge is deployed using Github Pages.
 The end result can be found here: https://reginaabena19.github.io/EDX-Console-Finances/ When viewing through the editor ensure live server is installed in order to run the index.html file in the browswer.